eiffel-community/community/meetings/MEETINGS_TC_2022.md

 * TC: Add new TC member checklist item for adding Slack ownership and TC Tasks board on GitHub.
 * Magnus: Run through checklist for Azeem.
     * Almost done; a couple of pending invites that Azeem needs to respond to, and Emil or Daniel needs to add him to the Youtube channel.
 [PR](https://github.com/eiffel-community/community/pull/133) for GOVERNANCE.md sent.
-* Magnus: Contact Ewelina about inviting the TC as owners.
+* Magnus: Contact Ewelina about inviting the TC as owners of the Slack channel.
 * Mattias: Locate good place to post potential master thesis projects.
 * Emil: Move next community meeting from May 27(?) to June 9.